Michael Laudrup: Reception

 At Barcelona, Laudrup played alongside Hristo Stoichkov, who scored many goals from Laudrup's passes.
 Regarding Laudrup's ability to create chances for his teammates, he commented in his 2008 autobiography: "From more than hundred goals that I scored I'm sure that over 50 were assisted by Michael.
 To play with him was extremely easy.
 We found each other by intuition on the field and found common football language.
-Look at Ivan Zamorano.
-Laudrup went there (Real) and Zamorano is a goalscorer.
+Look at Iván Zamorano.
+Laudrup went there [Real] and Zamorano is a goalscorer.
 Sometimes I envy Ivan for the passes he receives.
 Passes on foot after you accelerated.
 Few people understand football like the Danish player.
 He can only be compared with Maradona, Schuster or Roberto Baggio.
 They make things easy and find the right solutions.
 For them [it] is simple, for the opponent – unthinkable.
 Phenomenal!
 His only problem is his character.
 He is emotional and terribly reserved.
 This affects him a lot, because he takes everything personally – no matter if someone tells him something or decision that he does not agree.
 His relations with Cruyff were delicate because he couldn't take the critics.
 I listen to him but I don't care that much.
 For Michael this was fatal.
 He couldn't take it anymore so he left without a word."
-That same year, in an interview with FourFourTwo magazine, Stoichkov included Laudrup in his "Perfect XI," and labelled him as: "One of the best European players I've ever seen," and as a player who was "up there with the greats."
+That same year, in an interview with FourFourTwo, Stoichkov included Laudrup in his "Perfect XI," and labelled him as: "One of the best European players I've ever seen," and as a player who was "up there with the greats."
 He went on to describe him as: "An elegant, old-fashioned playmaker," who "did things few other footballers could do."
 In 2010, he instead said that "Laudrup was the greatest."

 Another striker who benefitted from Laudrup's playmaking abilities was Real Madrid teammate Iván Zamorano, who called Laudrup "El Genio" ("The Genius," in Spanish) during Laudrup's time in the Spanish capital.
 Zamorano was going through a hard spell in Madrid, but when Laudrup arrived to assist his goals, Zamorano immediately became the top goalscorer of La Liga, winning the pichichi trophy; Zamorano himself credited Laudrup for his role in his increased goalscoring output, describing him as a "genius," while also commenting: "...The reason why I make so many goals is Laudrup."
 He also stated: "Michael was a magician and one of the greatest players ever.
 He was amazing in one-on-ones too.
 I always say that Laudrup had three eyes, not two like everyone else.
 As a forward, I had to be aware all the time, because he could make you a chance out of nothing and you had to be prepared for that moment."
 Andrés Iniesta, who became known for using Laudrup's signature dribbling move – the croqueta – rated Laudrup as the greatest player of all time.